unitaryfund/unitary.fund/posts/_markdown/quantumalgorithmsorg.md

 ---
 title: Learn how to write new quantum algorithms on quantumalgorithms.org
-date: October 27, 2021
+date: November 9, 2021
 author: Alessandro Luongo and Armando Bellante
 ---

-Have you ever tried to learn more about quantum algorithms but got stranded by the lack of structured material online?
+Have you ever tried to learn about quantum algorithms but got stranded by the lack of structured material online?
 We've got you covered.
-Now you can learn everything about quantum algorithms on [https://quantumalgorithms.org](https://quantumalgorithms.org)!
+Now you can learn more about it on [https://quantumalgorithms.org](https://quantumalgorithms.org)!

 [Quantumalgorithms.org](https://quantumalgorithms.org) is an open-source book on quantum algorithms with two purposes: